juristr/juristr.github.com/content/blog/video-course-scale-react-development-with-nx.md

 {{<egghead-course uid="playlists/scale-react-development-with-nx-4038" lesson_img="/blog/assets/imgs/egh_scalingreactnx.png" >}}

+[Maggie Appleton](https://twitter.com/Mappletons) is the Art Director at Egghead and

-I'm a huge fan of the Egghead illustrations, designed by Egghead's Art Directory [Maggie Appleton](https://twitter.com/Mappletons).
+I'm a huge fan of the Egghead illustrations, designed by Egghead's Art Directory .
 And so I asked her about the story behind the illustration and what drove her inspiration when creating it.

 Since Nrwl is themed around Narwhals.
 Maggie searched for some ocean-themed approach.
 Thus, the base of the logo represents a coral reef, as an analogy to Nx bundling together different organisms (technologies) into one cohesive ecosystem.
 You can think of the various sea organisms as being the different technologies around Angular, React.js and Node.
 Also, given Nrwl is themed around Narwhals this is really on point :smiley:.